Island FM

-Island FM is an Independent Local Radio station broadcasting across the Bailiwick of Guernsey on 104.7FM and 93.7FM in Alderney.
+Island FM is an Independent Local Radio station broadcasting across the Bailiwick of Guernsey on 104.7 FM and 93.7 FM in Alderney.

 Launched in 1992, Island FM remains the sole commercial station in the island and continues to be extremely successful with high listenership figures.

-Listening figures under a 2018 RAJAR survey showed that out of a population of 53,000 adults, 31,000 listened each week, at an average of 11.6 hours per person giving a 37% market share.
+Listening figures released in February 2025 showed that out of a population of 58,000 adults, 29,000 listened each week, at an average of 13.5 hours per person giving a 39.1% market share, according to RAJAR.

-As of December 2022, the station broadcasts to a weekly audience of 25,000 with a listening share of 27.2%, according to RAJAR.

 History

 Island FM was founded by Guernsey businessman Kevin Stewart, who was the station's Managing Director until 2002.